 Add the mixture into the prepared pan and press down into the bottom with your fingers (focusing on the middle) to ensure that it’s perfectly covering the bottom and sides (like a deep well).

 Bake the crust for about 5 minutes and then remove from oven and allow it to cool until you’re ready to use.

 CHEESECAKE + FILLING:

-In the bowl of an electric mixer, mix together on low speed: the cream cheese, pure cane sugar, and flour until combined.
+In the bowl of an electric mixer, mix together on low speed: the cream cheese, cane sugar, and flour until combined.
 Be sure to scrape the sides and bottom of the bowl if needed.

 Next, add the vanilla extract and the first egg and beat slowly until mostly combined.
 Then add the remaining egg and mix until well combined, still mixing everything on low speed.
-Now, add the sour cream, pumpkin puree, pumpkin spice, and cinnamon and continue mixing.
+Now, add the sour cream, pumpkin puree, pumpkin spice, and salt and continue mixing.